heyredhat/3DesignReconstruction/README.md

 `jupyter notebook`

 We collect useful methods in `vibes.py`.
 Add `from vibes import *` to your python file, and make sure `vibes.py` is in the working directory.

+If you make an interesting observations, add them to `ComputationalObservations.tex`!